 - 8 ounces (shelled weight) egg, roughly equivalent to 4 large eggs

-- 2. Mix the sugar and eggs together and add the flour, mixing just until combined, and then stir in the salt.
-Slowly and gradually whisk in the cold milk gradually to make a thin batter.
+- 3. In a bowl, combine the sugar and eggs and then gradually add the flour, mixing just until combined, and then stir in the salt.
+Slowly and gradually whisk in the cold milk to make a thin batter.

 - 4. Spoon the soaked prunes and a little of the syrupy liquid that remains into the buttered dish.
 Place it in the oven for just a few minutes to warm the prunes.
 Remove the baking dish from the oven and pour in the batter.
 Bake for 10 minutes.
 Then reduce the oven to 350°F (180°C) and bake for 25 to 45 minutes more, depending on the size of your baking dish.

-- 5. To check that the far breton is ready, dip the blade of a sharp knife into cold water and use it to pierce the middle—if the knife comes out clean, it is ready.
+- 5. To check that the Far Breton is ready, dip the blade of a sharp knife into cold water and use it to pierce the middle—if the knife comes out clean, it is ready.
 The sides of the far breton will also be starting to come away from the dish.
-Cool completely in the dish, and then slice into pieces or use a round cutter.
-Serve with a cup of tea.
+Cool completely in the dish and, if desired, cover and refrigerate overnight before slicing and serving, preferably with a cup of tea.